Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

 It is easy to see that given a correct instance of \textsc{3-Partition}, the level constructed by our reduction is solvable, by filling each of the triplet gadgets as such: picking three jellies corresponding to the three integers of $S_i$, merging each one with the appropriate number of extra jellies to make them access the solving zone of the gadget and filling the gap.

 Now we must ensure that if the level of \textsc{Jelly} constructed by our reduction is solvable, then the corresponding instance of \textsc{3-Partition} has a solution.
 Given any instance of \textsc{3-Partition}, we know that in the corresponding level created by our reduction and for every integer jelly $A_i$, $\frac{B}{4} < width(A_i) < \frac{B}{2}$.
 Besides, the total width of the integer jellies is exactly $m \cdot B$.
 This implies that the only way to reach a total length of $B$ is to sum the lengths of exactly 3 jellies.

 Since the width of these extra jellies is an even multiple of B, the triplet gadgets cannot be filled with these alone.
-Using exactly three integer jellies is required to form the remaining width B. Now, the only way to solve the level is to connect all the pink jellies by filling each of the $m$ gadgets with three jellies whose total width is exactly $B$ and some extra jellies.
-These jellies must all be of height exactly 1: if a jelly of height bigger than 1 is constructed, this means that two of the movable jellies were merged vertically instead of horizontally and either the required width cannot be reached or another jelly needs to be used in the gadget, meaning that there will be a jelly missing somewhere else in the level.
-In total, the integer jellies are grouped in $m$ triplets of equal sum $B$.
+Using exactly three integer jellies is required to form the remaining width $B$.
+Now, the only way to solve the level is to connect all the pink jellies by filling each of the $m$ gadgets with three jellies whose total width is exactly $B$ and some extra jellies.
+These jellies must all be of height exactly 1: if a jelly of height bigger than 1 is constructed, this means that two of the movable jellies merged vertically instead of horizontally and either the required width cannot be reached or another jelly needs to be used in the gadget, meaning that there will be a jelly missing somewhere else in the level.
+In total, the integer jellies are grouped in $m$ triplets each of equal sum $B$.
 This corresponds exactly to a solution of \textsc{3-Partition}.